- your age including if you have reached your preservation age

 If you receive a lump sum payments from your employer for unused annual or long service leave, you may pay tax on it at a lower rate than your other income.
 Your employer will report any lump sum payments at either ‘Lump sum A’ or ‘Lump sum B’ on your income statement or payment summary.
 You will need these details when you prepare your tax return.

-redundancy payment is a payment made to you when you are dismissed.
+A redundancy payment is a payment made to you when you are dismissed.
 This usually occurs because the job you have been doing has been abolished.
 Payments under redundancy are tax-free to a limit depending on the number of years you worked for that employer.

 Your employer may offer staff an early retirement scheme to encourage certain groups of employees to retire early or resign.
 You may pay less tax on payments you receive under an early retirement scheme.